These paleo granola bars are the perfect, healthy, chocolate filled snack for kids AND adults! Easy to make, package and store!

 Food Processor – This is non-negotiable!
 You need to have some sort of food processor.
 I happen to LOVE my Ninja.
 I use it every day for making smoothies and it works like a charm for this recipe too!

 Mixing bowls – You need a good mixing bowl or two of course!

 Lastly, you need YOUR HANDS!

 I’m going to walk you through some steps because even though this is SUPER easy to make, sometimes seeing pictures is needed.

-First, we start with our ingredients: dates, cashews, almonds (or almond slivers), unsweetened shredded coconut, Lily’s dark chocolate chips and pure vanilla extract.
+First, we start with our ingredients: dates, cashews, almonds (or almond slivers), unsweetened shredded coconut, Lily’s (or any dairy free) dark chocolate chips and pure vanilla extract.

 You blend up the nuts and coconut and mix it all up in a bowl with the vanilla and chocolate chips.